Ray6464/ray6464.github.io/_posts/2021-05-24-Area-of-a-Rectangle-Hidden-In-Infinite-Series.markdown

 $$ \text{Positive Area} \longrightarrow  ab $$

-> We have already established that $a$ is the fartherest we go in the direction of *x-axis* so it is our Rectangle's width, and $b$ is the fartherest we go in the direction of *y-axis* so it is our Rectangle's height.
+> We have already established that $$a$$ is the fartherest we go in the direction of *x-axis* so it is our Rectangle's width, and $$b$$ is the fartherest we go in the direction of *y-axis* so it is our Rectangle's height.

 $$ \text{Polygon-Area} = ab $$